 Dr. King on Poverty: Then and Now

-This learning plan—created by TT’s own Teaching and Learning Specialist Jarah Botello with the Learning Plan Builder—introduces students to the call for economic justice in Dr. King’s “I Have a Dream” speech, and it encourages them to consider where that fight for economic justice stands today.
+This learning plan—created by Jarah Botello, former teaching and learning specialist for TT, with the Learning Plan Builder—introduces students to the call for economic justice in Dr. King’s “I Have a Dream” speech, and it encourages them to consider where that fight for economic justice stands today.

 Dr. King and the Movement